Alec Baldwin shooting triggers calls to ban guns on film sets | DW | 24.10.2021

 "There is no excuse for something like this to happen in the 21st century," says the petition launched by Bandar Albuliwi, a screenwriter and director.

-US actor Alec Baldwin fired a prop gun on the New Mexico set of the film "Rust" on Thursday, killing the 42-year-old Hutchins and injuring director Joel Souza, who was standing behind her.
+On Thursday, US actor Alec Baldwin fired a prop gun on the New Mexico set of the film "Rust," killing the 42-year-old Hutchins and injuring director Joel Souza, who was standing behind her.
 Police are still investigating the shooting.

 California State Senator Dave Cortese said on Saturday that there was "an urgent need to address alarming work abuses and safety violations occurring on the set of theatrical productions, including unnecessary high-risk conditions such as the use of live firearms."